palomaMacedo/AWS/aws-studies/fundamentals/cloud-computing.md

 ### Region Considerations
 * Available services and reliability
 * Check if the region offers the necessary services and has high availability.

+## USER MANAGEMENT

+* Create and manage users in IAM
+* Define appropriate permissions and access
+* Monitor user activities and history

+## GROUPS AND POLICIES

+* Organize users into groups for management
+* Apply policies for access control
+* Integrate Region information for security